Skip to main content

 It is possible to overlay a static layer on the map made up of points, lines and polygons.
 The following formats are supported:

-KML and GeoJSON files must have coordinates as longitude and latitudes in EPSG:4326 / WGS84.
+KML, GeoJSON and TopoJSON files must have coordinates as longitude and latitudes in EPSG:4326 / WGS84.
 Esri Shapefiles can be converted automatically within the visual.
 GeoJSON files are also automatically converted where a CRS attribute exists in the file.
 If no attribute exists, then Icon Map Pro assumes it is EPSG:4326 / WGS84.

 Shape Files